 - 1 teaspoon (6g) salt

 - 1/3 cup (68g) sugar, plus 2 tablespoon for egg whites

 - Add the egg whites to one bowl, yolks to another.

-- Add the beer, milk and melted butter to the yolks, beat until well combined, light and fluffy.
+- Add the beer, milk, melted butter, and vanilla to the yolks, beat until well combined, light and fluffy.